maykar/plex_assistant/README.md

 "star trek":"star trek the next generation"
 ```

-And yet another use would be to improve translations, for example: If there are feminine and masculine variations for your language you can now add those variations.
+And yet another use would be to improve translations, for example: If there are unsupported feminine and masculine variations for your language you can add them yourself.
+I would also encourage you to create an issue or [help improve translations](translation.md) if you run into a situation like this.

 ## Start Scripts